A Survey on Multi-Task Learning: Handling Big Data

 When the number of tasks is very big, we can devise some parallel MTL methods to speedup the learning process on multi-CPU or multi-GPU devices.
 As a representative formulation in feature-based MTL, problem (\ref{equ_first_category_obj}) is easy to parallelize since when given the feature covariance matrix $\bm{\Theta}$, the learning of different tasks can be decoupled.
 However, for problem (\ref{equ_second_category_obj}) in parameter-based MTL, the situation is totally different since even given the task covariance matrix $\bm{\Sigma}$, different tasks are still coupled, making the direct parallelization fail.
-In order to parallelize problem (\ref{equ_second_category_obj}), Zhang \cite{zhang15b} uses the FISTA algorithm to design a surrogate function for problem (\ref{equ_second_category_obj}) with a given $\bm{\Sigma}$, where the surrogate function is decomposable with respect to tasks, leading to a parallel design based on different loss functions including the hinge, $\epsilon$-insensitive and square losses.
-Moreover, online multi-task learning is also capable of handling this situation.
-In \cite{dls06,dls07}, under a setting where all the tasks contribute toward a common goal, the relation between tasks is measured via a global loss function and several online algorithms are proposed to use absolute norms as the global loss function.
-In \cite{lps09}, online MTL algorithms are devised when the relatedness of all the $m$ tasks is modeled by constraining that the $m$-tuple of actions for tasks needs to satisfy some hard constraints.
-In \cite{ccg10}, perceptron-based online algorithms are proposed for multi-task binary classification problems where similarities among tasks are measured based on either the geometric closeness of the task reference vectors or the dimension of their spanned subspace.
-In \cite{pdn10}, a recursive Bayesian online algorithm based on Gaussian processes is devised to update both estimations and confidence intervals when new data points arrive sequentially.
-In \cite{srdv11}, an online version of the MTRL method is proposed to update both the model parameters and task covariance in a sequential way.
-Moreover, training data can distribute at different places, making distributed MTL become important.
-In \cite{wks16}, a communication-efficient distributed MTL algorithm, where each machine learns a task, based on the debiased Lasso is proposed for MTL to learn jointly sparse features in the high-dimensional setting.
-In \cite{lph17}, the MTRL method (i.e., problem (\ref{equ_MTRL_objective})) is extended to the distributed setting based on the stochastic dual coordinate ascent method.
-In \cite{xblz17}, to protect the privacy of data, a privacy-preserving distributed MTL method is proposed based on a privacy-preserving proximal gradient algorithm with asynchronous updates.
-In \cite{zzhslmh18}, a decentralized distributed online multi-task algorithm is proposed.
+In order to parallelize problem (\ref{equ_second_category_obj}), Zhang \cite{zhang15b} uses the FISTA algorithm to design a surrogate function for problem (\ref{equ_second_category_obj}) with a given $\bm{\Sigma}$, where the surrogate function is decomposable with respect to tasks, leading to a parallel design for MTL based on different loss functions including the hinge, $\epsilon$-insensitive and square losses.